 The one compromise Dell has made on this device is the small 14 inch screen size.
 However, since this laptop is not aimed at photography enthusiasts but at businessmen, the small matte screen should suffice.NVIDIA GeForce GT 740M: Mid-range graphics card of the GeForce GT 700M series.
 Based on the Kepler architecture and manufactured by TSMC in a 28nm process.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Haswell-based ULV dual-core processor clocked at 1.6 GHz with Turbo Boost support up to 2.6 GHz.
 Offers an integrated HD Graphics 4400 and a dual-channel DDR3 memory controller.» Further information can be found in our Comparison of Mobile Processsors.

 Above all, this display size is used for subnotebooks, ultrabooks and convertibles.
 For all three types, this size is quite large.
 The biggest variety of subnotebooks is represented with this size.